Public transport during the 2024 Olympics and Paralympics

 Metro:

-Line 14 will be accessible to people with reduced mobility.
+Line 14 is fully accessible to people with reduced mobility, from Orly airport to Saint-Denis Pleyel.

 You can find lifts in service on Shared from elevators. (iledefrance-mobilites.fr)

-Île-de-France has created its own accessibility platform named INFOMOBI.
+There is a dedicated accessibility platform for Île-de-France, called INFOMOBI.
 It is both a call centre, available 7 days a week, from 7am to 10pm, at +33 09 70 81 83 85 (this number might be surcharged if you have a subscription with a foreign operator), and a centre providing personalised responses by email to any questions and requests for information relating to accessibility in Île-de-France.

 RER (Assist’enGare):